Suburban Rock 'n' Roll: Reception and aftermath

 However, others such as Chris Long of the BBC were much more critical: "The major mistake lies where it always has with Space, deep in the heart of the ever-so clever clever sub-Paul Heaton witticisms, that hurtle at your ears like a sixth form poetry show.
 Quite what possessed Randm to put up the cash for Suburban Rock 'n' Roll is anyone's guess, but they really shouldn't have.
-This is less a case of releasing a new album, than inflicting one.", whilst Tim DiGravina of AllMusic awarded it three stars and remarked "Suburban Rock 'n' Roll is charming enough and even quite lovable in medium-sized doses, but one expects more from Space than an album of above-average and agreeably raucous tunes.
+This is less a case of releasing a new album, than inflicting one.", whilst Tim DiGravina of AllMusic remarked, "Suburban Rock 'n' Roll is charming enough and even quite lovable in medium-sized doses, but one expects more from Space than an album of above-average and agreeably raucous tunes.
 For a band that once supplied highly addictive and grandiose gestures, they seem too content here to merely wink and pose."

 At the time of the album's release, Space had already set to work on a follow-up entitled Flies, and had premiered several of its songs at gigs in 2004.
 However, after the band decided to call it a day in 2005, the album never materialised, though a provisional tracklisting appeared on their website.

 Looking back on Suburban Rock 'n' Roll in 2022, both Tommy Scott and Yorkie declared it to be their favourite Space album, though acknowledged that, having been absent in the limelight for almost six years, its lack of success was down to poor timing, and its sound being at odds with the music scene at the time, which contributed to the band's split.

+In 2025, Suburban Rock 'n' Roll was reissued on red vinyl for the first time as a limited run of 250 copies through Hug Records.